backdrop-contrib/domain/README.txt

 in INSTALL_QUICKSTART.txt.

-The Domain Access module group is designed to run an affiliated network of sites from a single Drupal installation.
+The Domain Access module group is designed to run an affiliated network of sites from a single Backdrop installation.
 The module allows you to share users, content, and configurations across a group of sites such as:

   - example.com